crocs-muni/JCAlgTest/README.md

    card, try to upload one with the highest version (AlgTest_v1.6_jc2.2.2.cap) and if upload fail, use lower version).

 2. Run Java application AlgTestJClient ('java -jar AlgTestJClient.jar').
+On Linux you might need to set the smartcardio library, for example use: 'java -Dsun.security.smartcardio.library=/usr/lib64/libpcsclite.so.1 -jar AlgTestJClient.jar'

    Choose the target reader for card with uploaded AlgTest applet and let it run.
 CSV file with values separated by the semicolon is created (AlgTest_ATR.csv).

 3. Please consider to send us (petr@svenda.com) your results in case your card is not yet in the database at https://www.fi.muni.cz/~xsvenda/jcalgtest/